-Los Angeles Military Divorce Attorneys
+Los Angeles Military Divorce Attorney

 All divorces can be stressful, confusing and emotional.
 When one or both spouses are in the military, the complexities can increase significantly, since military divorces involve additional legal issues.

-It is critical that you have a Los Angeles Military Divorce Attorney who has a thorough understanding of military issues and has been handling military divorce cases for many years.
+It is critical that you have a Los Angeles military divorce attorney who has a thorough understanding of military issues and has been handling military divorce cases for many years.
 Call Fernandez & Karney today to discuss your case.
 We have over 50 years of combined experience and are Certified Family Law Specialists.

 While there are some aspects of a military divorce which is exactly like a civilian divorce, there are a number of unique issues associated with military service.
 Some of these issues include:

-- Determining pension benefits for the non-military spouse;
+- Determining pension benefits for the non-military spouse

-- Deciding where to file divorce papers;
+- Deciding where to file divorce papers

-- Determining whether post-divorce benefits apply;
+- Determining whether post-divorce benefits apply

-- Determining tax consequences of certain divorce decisions;
+- Determining tax consequences of certain divorce decisions

-- Calculation of child support and spousal support;
+- Calculation of child support and spousal support

-- Properly evaluating the military spouse’s Thrift Savings Plan (a retirement savings and investment plan);
+- Properly evaluating the military spouse’s Thrift Savings Plan (a retirement savings and investment plan)

 Serving Divorce Papers to an Active Military Spouse